argonne-lcf/user-guides/docs/sophia/data-science/fine-tune-LLM-with-Autotrain.md

     pip3 install autotrain-advanced
     ```
 Note:
 if autotrain doesn't work properly.
-You may have to use reinstall nvidia-ml-py
+You may have to reinstall nvidia-ml-py

     ```bash
     pip3 uninstall nvidia-ml-py3 pynvml